abpostelnicu/Clang-Purify/README.md

  - uninitialised members check, with deep search in called function from CTOR;
  - side effects in assert functions - like assert(a=2);
  - restricted use of specific overloaded operator;
+ - call to base function from override function when base function is marked with specific annotation;

  The list will be updated as new checkers will be in place.